vrchatapi/vrchatapi.github.io/FavoritesAPI/AddFavorite.md

-**!> This is BETA API and might not work as expected.**

 # Add to Favorites

+!> This is BETA API and might not work as expected.

 This API allows you to add a world or user to your favorite list.

-*Max Favorites Per Type: 20*
+Each type can have up to 20 entries.

 ## Request Method
 POST